-agreements between the foreign investor and other shareholders or joint venture partners, such as limitations on the term of shareholders' agreements30 or the obligation to launch a tender offer in cases of acquisition effected while acting in concert.31 No notable difference is established between a share purchase and an asset purchase deal by a foreign investor.
-With specific regard to the scope of the foreign investments review under the Law, the definition of strategic security activities or strategic assets is wide enough to trigger the application of the relevant provisions both in cases of acquisition of an equity interest and in those of ownership of a relevant asset (although, as noted, in the case of strategic assets, the regime would appear to be tighter if the investor seeks to acquire the asset, as opposed to gaining the control of a company owning the asset).
+Foreign investments may be implemented through the acquisition of an equity interest in an Italian target, either individually or through a corporate or contractual joint venture with an Italian or other person.
+Provisions of Italian company law may be relevant to certain agreements between the foreign investor and other shareholders or joint venture partners, such as limitations on the term of shareholders' agreements or the obligation to launch a tender offer in cases of acquisition effected while acting in concert.

+No notable difference is established between a share purchase and an asset purchase deal by a foreign investor.
+With specific regard to the scope of the foreign investments review under the Law, the definition of strategic security activities or strategic assets is wide enough to trigger the application of the relevant provisions both in cases of acquisition of an equity interest and in those of ownership of a relevant asset (although, as noted, in the case of strategic assets, the regime would appear to be tighter if the investor seeks to acquire the asset, as opposed to gaining control of a company owning the asset).
 Likewise, the general reciprocity principle applies to both categories of transaction.

-IV REVIEW PROCEDURE Notification of foreign investments falling within the scope of the government's special powers outlined in Section II must be made in advance to the government.
-The general rules of the review procedure are set out in the Law, with implementing provisions spelled out in the Review Regulation (relating to energy, transport and communications), government regulation No. 35 of 19 February 2014 (relating to defence and national security) and the subsequent Prime Ministerial Decree dated 6 August 2014. i Process The Law requires that the following be filed32 with the government:
+IV REVIEW PROCEDURE

+Notification of foreign investments falling within the scope of the government's special powers outlined in Section II must be made in advance to the government.

+The general rules of the review procedure are set out in the Law, with implementing provisions spelled out in the Review Regulation (relating to energy, transport and communications), Government Regulation No. 35 of 19 February 2014 (relating to defence and national security) and the subsequent Prime Ministerial Decree dated 6 August 2014.
+As mentioned, with respect to high-tech assets, no implementing provisions have been adopted yet (although we expect that, once the relevant assets are identified in detail, the Review Regulation will apply).